GwyndolynMarchant/powerline-colorscheme-ansi/README.md

 ```

 There are also two simple "gradients" included: `ansi:good_bad` (green, yellow, red) and `ansi:ok_bad` (white, yellow, red).

+Unlike other schemes, which use hex codes or pick "nice" values out of the 256-color X11 table, this scheme simply directly maps these color variables to your personally-defined 16 environment colors.
+That means that regardless of whether you use `.Xresources` or **xfce4-terminal** or etc., it will pull your basic color scheme and use those colors for your powerline.

+Finally.

 ## The Scheme